1. Concepts

 Actions

 This leads us further into our understanding of the actions that are taken to move between states.
 Actions are the options that are available to the user in each state.
+Typically there are different types of actions:

 Transitioning actions